zachalam/BitFact/docs/guide/main.md

 ## What is BitFact?
-At it's core, BitFact is a tool that considerably streamlines the process of:
+At it's core, **BitFact is a data integrity tool**.
+It considerably streamlines the process of:
 1. `hashing` arbitrary data -and-
-2. `timestamping` it on the Ethereum blockchain.
+2. `timestamping` on a non-corruptible ledger (Ethereum blockchain).

+?> Periodically timestamping data can build trust, help with audits, and provide better organization.

 BitFact is well documented, runs absent of any centralized service, and is open source.
 The Apache 2.0 licensed codebase can be found here: https://github.com/zachalam/BitFact